-- If your living expenses exceed your take-home pay, then it may be time to start strategizing on the way to increase your income.
+- If your living expenses exceed your take-home pay, it may be time to start strategizing how to increase your income.

 - If you are budgeting and still find yourself having debt at the end of the month, look at your expenses to see if there is anything you can cancel to lower your costs.

-- Avoid using credit cards unless you have the money in your bank account to pay it off.
+- Avoid using credit cards unless you have the money in your bank account to pay them off in full monthly.

 Most people who run out of money each month automatically think their spending habits are the problem.
-But many people are spending as little as possible and still struggle to make ends meet.
+However, in some cases, people spend as little as possible and still struggle to make ends meet.
 Whatever the case may be, there are some factors or actions you should take into consideration to decrease your monthly expenses or increase your income.

 Recommended Read: Top 10 Cities Where the Average Salary Doesn't Cover Living Expenses

-Many people jump to looking at their expenses before understanding whether their income can handle their basic needs.
-Examining opportunities to increase your income, including picking up a side hustle, and cutting your costs to the bare necessities, will help to provide a significant chance of improving your finances.
+Many people look at their expenses before understanding whether their income can handle their basic needs.
+Examining opportunities to increase your income, such as picking up a side hustle and cutting your costs to the bare necessities, will significantly improve your chances of improving your finances.

 Earning Extra Income

 If your expenses exceed your income, the first potential solution is to add an additional stream of income.
-It could be starting a side hustle, or doing freelance work, or getting another job–full-time or part-time.
+It could be starting a side hustle, doing freelance work, or getting another job–full-time or part-time.

 According to Zippia, the average salary increase when changing jobs is 14.1%, while wage growth is only 5.8%.
 Those between the ages of 25-34 receive the highest pay increase when switching jobs at a high rise of 9.8%.
 Overall, it is important to keep your resume up to date in the event that you decide to begin searching for a new full-time job.

 Another solution to gain more money is to start looking for part-time jobs.
-When applying for jobs, it is important to make sure your resume is updated and in the proper format requested by the employer.
-This will increase your chances of getting called for interviews, thus speeding up the timeline of potentially earning more money.
+When applying for jobs, it is important to make sure your résume is updated and in the proper format requested by the employer.
+Doing so will increase your chances of getting called for interviews, thus speeding up the timeline of potentially earning more money.

 Lastly, you can use a website like Fiverr to complete contracted work for people online.
 This side hustle will allow you to do cost-effective work, increasing your monthly income without increasing your monthly expenses.

-Creating a budget is the second way to ensure your living expenses are not more than your monthly income.
-When it comes to creating a budget, there should be two categories of expenses: wants and needs.
+Creating a budget is the second way to ensure your living expenses do not exceed your monthly income.
+When creating a budget, you want to focus on two categories of expenses: wants and needs.

 Wants are a type of expense that is not needed for basic survival.
 Instead, these expenses are ones that make us enjoy our lives.
 These expenses include eating out, purchasing subscriptions such as Netflix and Spotify, and buying expensive clothes.
-Although it is important to spend money on wants that make you enjoy your life, if your monthly expenses are too high, you may need to cut out some or all of your wants to prevent debt.
+Although spending money on wants that make you enjoy your life is important, if your monthly expenses are too high, you may need to cut out some or all of your wants to prevent debt.

 Needs are expenses that are essential to surviving.
 It is more difficult to eliminate the monthly cost of a need; however, they can be lowered.
 Some examples include housing, transportation, utilities, and food.

 One way that you could lower your expenses is by restructuring your water rate.
 There are many different rates available, and you should choose one that fits your water usage to ensure the least amount of money is spent paying your bill each month.